 Where to Start?

-“Feeding and overweight horse can be complicated,” said Cassill.
+“Feeding an overweight horse can be complicated,” said Cassill.
 “It can take a long time to get to the point that we want.
-That’s the first thing we are going to talk about is how to develop a plan.”
+The first thing we are going to talk about is how to develop a plan.”

-He said you need to honestly evaluate your horse as to what condition it is in now.
-Is it a body condition score of 8 and I’m trying to get to a 6?
-Is it a body condition score of 7 and I’m trying to get to a 5?
+He said you need to honestly evaluate your horse’s current condition.
+Does it currently have a body condition score of 8 and need to get to a 6?
+Is it currently at a 7 and needs to get to a 5?

-“Where am I at currently and what will my end point going to be that will define success,” he said.
+“Where am I at currently, and what will my end point be that will define success?” he said.
 “It also could be that the horse has some sort of condition and I’m trying to decrease weight so the horse can live a happier, healthier life.

 “We need to attack those problems through a multi-faceted approach,” he concluded.

-The plan to help the overweight horse might have several management steps.
+Helping an overweight horse involves several management steps.

 “Activity outside is better than staying inside with no activity,” he noted.

-Nutrition.
 “How are we going to decrease calories but still provide what this animal needs to have a happy, healthy hind gut and provide the micronutrients that horse needs?”
-Cassill asked of feeding the overweight horse.
+Cassill queried.

 “We still want the horse to eat,” said Cassill.
 “So we don’t want a forage that is all sticks and briars.
 We want something the animal is going to eat.
 High-fiber and low-energy.”

-This can be a safe way to keep the hindgut healthy and help the horse to decrease weight.
+This can be a safe way to keep the hindgut healthy and help the horse lose weight.

 “We are going to put this horse into a catabolic state,” said Cassill.
 “We want this horse to start mobilizing fat out of its body.
-When we do that, there’s a lot of oxidation that comes with that.
+There’s a lot of oxidation that comes with that.

 “We need a protein source so we can keep the muscle and get rid of the fat,” he said.